ID:SR is Sheppard Robson’s award-winning interior design group. Our activity-driven design approach puts people at the heart of the design process.

 The design of the BBC's new home in the North started with ID:SR and a BBC working group thinking about how they could create a workplace that’s a thriving urban neighbourhood.

 As the BBC began to plan the move of 2,300 posts to their new centre at MediaCityUK in Salford they commissioned ID:SR to design a new home for the corporation that would reflect the incredible creativity of its people and the content they create.
-The project was completed in phases to the end of 2011.

 "There is a real sense of excitement and pride surrounding our new Global Headquarters.
 The figures of 95% staff satisfaction in the new workspace are exceptional and have exceeded all our expectations."
 Corporate Real Estate Director.